How to Use Allowances in Residential Construction

 The Bottom Line on Allowances

-Allowances are a great way to handle selections that haven't been made yet or account for an undetermined scope of work, as they reduce the impact of underestimating the costs associated with either of these scenarios.
+Allowances are a great way to handle selections that have yet to be made or account for an undetermined scope of work, as they reduce the impact of underestimating the costs associated with either of these scenarios.

 But they only work if your process for using them is rock-solid.
 That means ensuring they are clearly defined in your construction contract and explaining them to your clients in your pre-construction process so that you avoid tough conversations later on in the project.